 Phase I

 In Phase I cancer clinical trials, researchers test a study drug for the first time to assess the safety of the new drug.
-This typically involves a small group – 15-30 people – who are monitored very carefully.
-A placebo is not used in this phase.
+This typically involves a small group of up to 60 people, who are monitored very carefully.
+Every patient is given the investigational drug.

 This phase may also look at: